mrasamny/csci-121-SkillBuilder4/README.md

 label the diagram including states, transitions, and actions.
 See instructions for submission below.

 # Zeffit Implementation
-Implement the FSM designed above in the Zeffit template class provided below.
+Implement the FSM designed above in the Zeffit template class provided.
 Make sure to implement every method provided with the class.

 ## 2. Designing and Implementing a FSM